 Key Stage 4

 We offer the GCSE qualification following the AQA specification.
 The course offers the opportunity to refine the skills developed at Key Stage 3 and develop a deeper understanding of the processes of being an actor, director and designer.
 There are a wide variety of different performance experiences including script work, devising and experimenting with the work of different theatre practitioners such as Stanislavski, Brecht and Artaud.
 There is also a written examination which assesses general theatre knowledge in addition to writing about a set play and analysing live theatre.
-We also offer Musical Theatre Enrichment Modules to students in Year 9 where students are given the opportunity to take part in being directed in a musical group number and to choreograph their own piece.
+We also offer a BTEC Technical Award in Performing Arts (Level 1/2) which covers learning skills in Drama, Dance & Music.

 Key Stage 5